Accessibility vs Usability

 - Ease of memorization – how easy or hard is it for a user to remember how to perform particular tasks?

 - Satisfaction – involves ensuring that users are able to perform tasks on the site satisfactorily.

-On the other hand, web accessibility is focused on ensuring that people with the following issues can easily navigate and interact with websites:
+Web accessibility guidelines and standards focus on ensuring that people with disabilities, such as the following issues, can easily navigate and interact with websites: